MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/-search-2x-iresultverb-name.md

 ## <a name="property-value"></a>Valor da propriedade

-Name é um ponteiro para o nome do cononical para o verbo.
+name é um ponteiro para o nome conódico do verbo.

 ## <a name="requirements"></a>Requisitos